An appraisal is investigation allowing the appraiser to come to an opinion of value.

-This opinion or estimate is concluded by a formal process that typically uses the three main "common approaches to value".
+This opinion or estimate is found using a formal method that typically uses the three main "common approaches to value".

-The Sales Comparison Approach deals with finding similar homes nearby and finding value based on making a comparison of those homes to the property in question.
+The Sales Comparison Approach deals with finding comparable houses in close proximity and discerning value based on making a comparison of those homes to the house being appraised.

-The Sales Comparison Approach is commonly the most definitive and best indicator of worth for a residence.
+The Sales Comparison Approach is commonly the most definitive and best indicator of worth for a house.